-Once they make a will, many people will put it in a safe deposit box or leave a copy with their attorney, and forget about it.
-However, there are many reasons to review and update your will and other estate planning documents.
+Once you make a will, it is easy to file it away and forget about it.
+A general rule of thumb is to review your estate plan every five years.
+However, there are many reasons to review and update your will and other estate planning documents before then.

 Table of Contents